ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/sorting-algorithms.md

     project and then go into the `listsorting/` directory that contains the project's source code.
-Finally, remember that before running the program you must run `poetry install` to add its dependencies, such as Pytest for automated testing and Rich for colorful terminal output!
+Finally, remember that before running the program you must run `poetry install` to add its dependencies, such as Pytest for automated testing and Rich for colorful output!

 ## Adding Functionality